 What it checks

 Each check is weighted by severity, and your overall score reflects how much of your security surface is covered.
-25 of the 52 checks can be auto-fixed — user-level settings apply instantly, and system-level changes prompt for your admin password through the standard macOS dialog.
+25 checks can be auto-fixed — user-level settings apply instantly, and system-level changes prompt for your admin password through the standard macOS dialog.
+47 checks are mapped to DISA STIG rules for macOS 15 Sequoia, with a dedicated compliance report tab.

 Why hardening matters